Sextus Varius Marcellus

 Sextus Varius Marcellus (c.
 165 – c.
 215) was a Roman aristocrat and politician from the province of Syria.
+He was the legal father of the emperor Elagabalus.

 Family and career

 Little is known about the origins of Marcellus, other than he was born and raised in the city of Apamea in Syria.
 Marcellus was a Roman citizen from the Equestrian order.

 Marcellus had a long and distinguished political career.
 He was present at the Secular Games in Rome in 204.
 From 200 to 205, like Gaius Julius Avitus Alexianus, Marcellus did not serve in a significant Roman military or political position, probably due to Roman emperor Lucius Septimius Severus views about him being influenced by the Praetorian prefect Gaius Fulvius Plautianus.
 When Plautianus was killed in 205, Marcellus' career was able to move ahead.

 From 205 to about 207, Marcellus was a Procurator for the Roman aqueducts in Rome, a position usually given to Romans of Senatorial rank, not from the Equestrian class.
 Marcellus was paid about 100,000 sesterces per year.

 Marcellus proved his worth and capabilities in his position to Emperor Severus and his family.
 In 208 the emperor promoted him to Procurator of Roman Britain and in this position he was responsible for gathering taxes for Rome.
 He earned 200,000 sesterces in this role.
 Later he was promoted by the emperor to managing the finances of Roman Britain earning 300,000 sesterces.

 In 211 after the death of Lucius Septimius Severus, his sons Caracalla and Publius Septimius Geta succeeded their father on the Roman throne.
 Caracalla recalled Marcellus from Roman Britain to Rome and briefly placed him in the roles of Praefectus urbi and Praetorian prefect.
 He was later admitted into the Senate and, soon after, became praefectus of the military treasury.
 He later became governor of Numidia and held this post until his death.